 Hopefully you have spotted a profitable niche in the market, have carried out thorough market research and are successfully targeting your customers with a product or service they love.
 If you have, well done!
-Sadly though, the number of business failures is on the rise according to the latest figures from the Office for National Statistics.
+Sadly though, many businesses fail.
 If you see clouds looming on the business horizon, don’t panic.
 We share ten evasive steps to help ensure your business survival

 1. Size up your problems

 You won't be able to create a survival plan unless you know how much of a problem your business faces.
 Assess your cash flow for the next 12 months.
 How do your costs compare with your likely income?
 Are there any times when your business will face serious cash shortages?
 If your business is to survive, it must be able to overcome short-term cashflow crises.

 2. Seek advice - now

 You might not be able to come up with all of the answers, especially if you're under pressure and lack experience, but other people can help you.
 First explore sources of free support and advice, but don't rule out paying for tailored advice from an accountant if necessary.
 When trying to save a business, it's often wise to seek dispassionate professional advice from the outside.
 With their help, your problems might not turn out to be as insurmountable as you thought.

 If you fail to eliminate unnecessary costs, you'll significantly hamper your chances of survival.
 Assess every area of your business and find ways to eradicate waste and inefficiency.
 Rule nothing out.
 Often survival involves having to make tough decisions.
 Try to negotiate better deals with all of your suppliers.
 If you can save money, explore cheaper alternatives but be warned: cutting too much or in the wrong places can make matters worse, so your decisions need to be well informed.